-VICE PRESIDENT/CHIEF ACCOUNTING OFFICER
+EXECUTIVE VICE PRESIDENT, CHIEF ACCOUNTING OFFICER

 Sandra Fendley joined Vaquero Midstream in June 2015 as Vice President and Chief Accounting Officer, with over 20 years of experience in the midstream, oil and gas and utilities industries.
 She previously served as Vice President and Chief Accounting Officer of Matador Resources and also as Controller of J-W Midstream, a subsidiary of J-W Energy Company.